South Africa’s first regulated broker-matcher

 There isn’t a single “best” time to trade forex in South Africa.

-There are windows of opportunity, London’s open, New York’s surge, the overlap between the sessions.
+London’s open, New York’s surging, and the overlap between the sessions presents windows of opportunity.

-Your focus ahould be where liquidity and opportunity stack in your favour.
+Your focus should be where liquidity and opportunity stack in your favour.

-I have personally spoken to so many traders that “give back profits” due to the thin Asian hours, the daylight saving shifts, the late-night fatigue (the burn out is real).
+I have personally spoken to so many traders that “give back profits” due to the thin Asian hours, the daylight saving shifts, and the late-night fatigue (the burnout is real).

 The edge comes from more than knowing the opening bell of each market session.

-My advice to you: It comes from matching your trading style to the right session, watching how your chosen pairs behave, and being honest about your own rhythm.
+My advice to you: it comes from matching your trading style to the right session, watching how your chosen pairs behave, and being honest about your rhythm.

-I’ve learned that sometimes the hardest part isn’t looking for trading opportunities, it is waiting for the right ones.
+I’ve learnt that sometimes the hardest part isn’t looking for trading opportunities; it is waiting for the right ones.

 Key Takeaways: Best Time to Trade Forex in South Africa